MCUdude/MegaCoreX/README.md

 ## Getting your hardware working
 ### Arduino Uno WiFi Rev2
-[The Arduino Uno WiFi Rev2](https://store.arduino.cc/usa/arduino-uno-wifi-rev2) is the easiest board out of these to get started with, because it's officially supported by Arduino.
-It uses an ATmega4809, and recommended pinout is *Uno WiFi*.
+[The Arduino Uno WiFi Rev2](https://store.arduino.cc/usa/arduino-uno-wifi-rev2) is the easiest board out of these to get started with because it's officially supported by Arduino.
+It uses an ATmega4809 and the recommended pinout is *Uno WiFi*.
 Printing to the serial monitor on your PC is done by initializing `Serial.begin(baud)`.
-You'll also have to choose **Atmel mEDBG (ATmega32u4)** as your programmer in order to upload code.
+You'll also have to choose **Atmel mEDBG (ATmega32u4)** as your programmer to upload code.
 For more information about this board please see the product page and its schematic.

 Click to enlarge:
 <img src="https://i.imgur.com/IXKlx7a.png" width="400">

 ### Curiosity Nano
 [The Curiosity Nano](https://www.microchip.com/developmenttools/ProductDetails/DM320115) uses an ATmega4809 but has a different pinout than the Uno Wifi Rev2.
-Recommended pinout for this board is *48 pin standard*.
+The recommended pinout for this board is *48 pin standard*.
 The on-board LED is connected t pin PF5 (digital pin 39).
-Note that UART3 is connected to the nEDBG chip (often refered to as the debug serial port).
-This means you'll have to use `Serial3.begin(baud)` in order to print to the serial monitor.
-You'll also have to choose **Atmel nEDBG (ATSAMD21E18)** as your programmer in order to upload code.
-For more information about this board please refer to the userguide and its schematic.
+Note that UART3 is connected to the nEDBG chip (often referred to as the debug serial port).
+This means you'll have to use `Serial3.begin(baud)` to print to the serial monitor.
+You'll also have to choose **Atmel nEDBG (ATSAMD21E18)** as your programmer to upload code.
+For more information about this board please refer to the user guide and its schematic.

 Click to enlarge:
 <img src="https://i.imgur.com/Hapb3xX.jpg" width="350">

 ### AVR-IOT WG
 [The AVR-IOT WG](https://www.microchip.com/developmenttools/ProductDetails/AC164160) uses the ATmega4808 in a 32 pin package. *32 pin standard* is the correct pinout for this board.
-Note that UART2 is connected to the nEDBG chip (often refered to as the debug serial port).
-This means tou'll have to use `Serial2.begin(baud)` in order to print to the serial monitor.
-You'll also have to choose **Atmel nEDBG (ATSAMD21E18)** as your programmer in order to upload code.
-For more information about this board please refer to the userguide and its schematic.
+Note that UART2 is connected to the nEDBG chip (often referred to as the debug serial port).
+This means you'll have to use `Serial2.begin(baud)` to print to the serial monitor.
+You'll also have to choose **Atmel nEDBG (ATSAMD21E18)** as your programmer to upload code.
+For more information about this board please refer to the user guide and its schematic.

 Click to enlarge:
 <img src="https://i.imgur.com/oWqoqLC.png" width="350">

 ### ATmega4809 Xplained Pro
 [The ATmega4809 Xplained Pro](https://www.microchip.com/developmenttools/ProductDetails/atmega4809-xpro) uses an ATmega4809.
-Recommended pinout for this board is *48 pin standard*.
-Note that the UART1 is connected to the EDBG chip (often refered to as the debug serial port).
-This means you'll have to use `Serial1.begin(baud)` in order to print to the serial monitor.
-You'll also have to choose **Atmel EDBG (AT32UC3A4256)** as your programmer in order to upload code.
-For more information about this board please refer to the userguide and its schematic.
+The recommended pinout for this board is *48 pin standard*.
+Note that the UART1 is connected to the EDBG chip (often referred to as the debug serial port).
+This means you'll have to use `Serial1.begin(baud)` to print to the serial monitor.
+You'll also have to choose **Atmel EDBG (AT32UC3A4256)** as your programmer to upload code.
+For more information about this board please refer to the user guide and its schematic.

 Click to enlarge:
 <img src="https://i.imgur.com/ssZs0dC.jpg" width="400">